stadium-software/repeater-datagrid/README.md

 To use this module in a Stadium application
 1. Compose a *DataGrid* from a [variety of other Stadium controls](#page), such as Containers, Grids, Repeaters, Labels and Links
-2. Add SQL queries or API calls that can return data for a specific DataGrid page (must accept the specific parameters [outlined below](#connector))
+2. Add SQL queries or API calls that return data for specific DataGrid pages (must accept the specific parameters [outlined below](#connector))
-3. Retrieve and assign appropriate datasets in various [event handlers](#scripts-and-events) (when pages load the *DataGrid* or users opt to page or sort them)
+3. Retrieve and assign appropriate datasets in various [event handlers](#scripts-and-events) (when the *DataGrid* loads or when users opt to page through or sort the data)

 ## Assets